Inbound Marketing KPIs Come Third

 2. Understanding the searcher’s intent

-It's not enough to know the searched keywords; you must know why a searcher searched for them.
+It’s not enough to know the keywords; you must know why a searcher used them.

-Here are two tools that we've found helpful in discovering the searcher's intent, the why.
+Here are two tools that help uncover the why:

 Using Bloomberry for inbound marketing

-Bloomberry, a tool from the fantastic team at BuzzSumo, allows you to search for a keyword and then find actual questions searchers are asking (on Quora, Reddit and elsewhere) based on that keyword.
+Bloomberry, a tool from the team at BuzzSumo, lets you search a keyword and find real questions people ask on communities like Quora and Reddit.

 Using Answer The Public for inbound marketing

-As my colleague Jonathan Taylor wrote about at WordStream, Answer The Public is a brilliant tool for understanding a searcher's intent.
+As Jonathan Taylor noted at WordStream, Answer The Public is a strong way to grasp intent.

-Similar to Bloomberry, Answer The Public finds the commonly asked questions around a particular keyword—and even groups them according to the type of questions.
+Similar to Bloomberry, Answer The Public surfaces common questions around a keyword and groups them by question type.

-It is a process that can allow an inbound strategy to be built on equal parts research and empathy, rather than relatively blind guesses.
+The result is a strategy built on research and empathy, not guesses.

 Final thoughts

-If you've patiently worked through the first two phases, you are now ready to begin establishing appropriate and achievable inbound marketing KPIs.
+If you’ve worked through the first two phases, you’re ready to set appropriate and achievable inbound KPIs.

-Here are two articles that may help you get started:
+Here are two articles to help you get started: